 The Rev. Lawrence F. Haygood of Tuskegee has been elected 1968 president of the East Alabama Council on Human Relations.
 Other new officers --all chosen at a meeting Dec.
-7 in Tuskegee--are the Rev. Wallace M.
+7 in Tuskegee -- are the Rev. Wallace M.

-REV. LAWRENCE F. HAYGOOD

-Alston Jr., vice president for Auburn; Henry Jones, vice president for Opelika; Mrs. Fannye Harris, vice president for Tuskegee; Mrs. Lucia Simons of Tuskegee, treasurer; Paul Gibson of Opelika, recording secretary; and Miss Mary Jean Reese of Auburn, corresponding secretary.
+REV. LAWRENCE F. HAYGOOD Alston Jr., vice president for Auburn; Henry Jones, vice president for Opelika; Mrs. Fannye Harris, vice president for Tuskegee; Mrs. Lucia Simons of Tuskegee, treasurer; Paul Gibson of Opelika, recording secretary; and Miss Mary Jean Reese of Auburn, corresponding secretary.
 Howard, Miss.

 Hundreds of friends, relatives, and co-workers attended funeral services for Ralthus Hayes, a state and Holmes County leader in the Mississippi Freedom Democratic Party, on Dec.
-13 in Trinity Baptist Church.
-Mr. Hayes, who was 51 years old, died Dec.
+13 in Trinity Baptist Church, Mr. Hayes, who was 51 years old, died Dec.
 7 in Los Angeles, California, where he had been hospitalized for three weeks after a severe brain hemorrhage.
-He was stricken while attending a national Head Start conference, as special services director of the Mt, Olive Head Start program.
+He was stricken while attending a national Head Start conference, as special services director of the Mt.
+Olive Head Start program.
 Mr. Hayes had just finished a spirited though unsuccessful campaign as an independent candidate for Holmes County supervisor.
 The story of Mr. Hayes' work in the movement very closely follows the story of the growth of the movement in Holmes County.
-In the late 1940's and the learned about the pageant in school.
-At first, she said, the white girls laughed when she talked about entering, "but later they realized that I would really run for Junior Miss."
-At a luncheon Dec.
-9, one of the judges asked Miss Inge why she entered the contest, "I said to the judge that I entered because of the honor and privilege of the pageant," she recalled, "I didn't win," she added, "but I feel that the judges were not prejudiced.
-And although I didn't win, I still feel that I have accomplished something by running."
-(From Roscoe Jones) Montgomery, Ala.
+In the late 1940's and the 1950's, he struggled alone, secretly selling NAACP cards in the county--as dangerous then as voter registration was in the 1960's.
+In 1963, when SNCC organizers held the first freedom meeting in Holmes County, Mr. Hayes helped arrange it.
+He was one of the leading members of the "first 14," who went out from those freedom meetings to try to register at the courthouse.
+Later in 1963, he took SCLC training, and then traveled around the county, holding citizenship classes and urging more people to go down to the courthouse.
+In the next four years, he served on committees, made trips to Washington, participated in all the movement's projects, marches, and demonstrations, and helped build a strong county organization.
+He did all this quietly and calmly. while still finding time to work as a deacon and Sunday school superintendent at church, and to manage his own farm, He is survived by his wife Mary, four daughters, one son, one grandchild, three brothers, and a sister.
+(From Sue Alexander City, Ala.